MCP

 get_quote

-: Latest market quotes
+: Latest market quotesget_depth

-: Order book depth data
+: Order book depth dataget_history

 : Historical price data with various timeframes